ProjectIgnis/Distribution/README.md

 The ATK, DEF, Level/Rank, and Scale textboxes support searching for `?`.
 You can also prefix the search with comparison modifiers <, <=, >=, >, and =.

+## Test hand
+A rudimentary hand test mode is accessible from the deck editor, with quick restart.
+More features and configuration coming soon!
+The duel will never end normally in this game mode (e.g. running out of LP, decking out)

 ## Discord Rich Presence
 Works with the desktop version of Discord.
 In your Discord settings, turn on Game Activity first.